Public Art on Site

-Our beautifully landscaped 258-acre campus is constantly being enhanced with the addition of outdoor sculpture.
-This public art acquisition program, initiated four years ago by Arts Coordinator Marilyn J. Fox, addressed not only the campus’ interest in creating a visually interesting environment for our academic community, but our interest in contemporary culture, including art.
+Our beautifully landscaped 258-acre campus is enhanced with the addition of outdoor sculpture.
+This public art acquisition program, initiated several years ago by Arts Coordinator Marilyn J. Fox, addressed not only the campus’ interest in creating a visually interesting environment for our academic community, but our interest in contemporary culture, including art.

 Pictured on right: